 Village fair

-Every year the village festivities take place from 13 to 19 September.
-During this week most people wear white clothes with red accessories, often complemented by a traditional red scarf.
-Many activities are organised for both adults and children.
+Every year, from 13 to 19 September, the village festivities take place.
+During this week, the inhabitants dress in white with red accessories, often with a traditional red scarf.
+Numerous activities are organised for both adults and children.